Rapptz/discord.py/docs/api.rst

         A stream invite that targets an embedded application.

+    .. attribute:: role_subscriptions

+        A guild invite that redirects to the role subscriptions page of a guild when accepted.

+        .. versionadded:: 2.0

+    .. attribute:: creator_page

+        A guild invite that originates from the creator page of a guild.

+        .. versionadded:: 2.0

 .. class:: VideoQualityMode

     Represents the camera video quality mode for voice channel participants.